nalbarr/repo-style-guide/README.md

 # repo-style-guide
-repo-style-guide

 This is a template repository to capture some design and style guide consistency across repositories.
-It is getting messy and I want to get more consistent.

 ## TODOs:
 - Objetcive: Sweep all repos; make default descriptions readable